aka: Munchausens By Proxy

 - Scrubs.
 "Don't smother your kids".

-- Criminal Minds had an episode where the unsub used his manipulation over his wife's health to prove that he had control over her living or dying.
+- There's an episode where the unsub used his manipulation over his wife's health to prove that he had control over her living or dying.

 - Scully initially suspects the grandmother of a murdered child of this in The X-Files episode "The Calusari."